 Shanghai Fried Siopao

-At the other side of Ongpin Street is Shanghai Fried Siopao.
-This street siopao only cost P22 and for chrissakes my friends and I agreed to share two siopaos for all of us.
+On the other side of Ongpin Street is Shanghai Fried Siopao.
+This street siopao only cost P22 and for chrissakes, my friends and I agreed to share two siopaos for all of us.
 The reason was to save our tummies and avoid being fully loaded as much as possible but maaan, the taste is hella good!
 Such a breath of fresh air from the processed ones we are having just because it is convenient.
 I mean, this one is fucking authentic I guess?
-So all in all, Shanghai Fried Siopao is my best spent P22 and I am highly recommending it to you.
+So all in all, Shanghai Fried Siopao is my best-spent P22 and I am highly recommending it to you.
 And not having a whole Siopao is questioning what the hell is wrong.

 New Quan Yin Chay Vegetarian Food House

-Located in the 2nd floor in the heart of Chinatown, Café Mezzanine is a fusion of Filipino and Chinese Food.
-We ordered Lechon Kawali (P135), Kiampong (P70) and Xiaolongbao (P180).
+Located on the 2nd floor in the heart of Chinatown, Café Mezzanine is a fusion of Filipino and Chinese Food.
+We ordered Lechon Kawali (P135), Kiampong (P70), and Xiaolongbao (P180).
 Fucking tasty!
 I swear I loved it very much.

-Lechon Kawali is always a stunner but that one is a jaw dropper.
+Lechon Kawali is always a stunner but that one is a jaw-dropper.
 Like seriously?
-How can a good food be 10x better?
+How can good food be 10x better?

 Their Kiampong is hardcore tasty as well.
 I could eat that alone without anything.

 And the xiaolongbao?
 What the hell is xiaolongbao anyway?
 I never had it before.
 But I knew it was great!
 I like how it gives your mouth bursting flavors of sweet to savory.
 And a lot of joy too.

 The famous hole in the wall authentic dumpling house in Yuchengco Street, Binondo.
 This tiny food house can be jam-packed, waited in line for minutes but they make your dumplings in front of you, so I think that was entertaining.